achleey/LENSEGUA-translator/README.md

     - **`train_classifier.py`**: Trains a machine learning model on extracted hand landmark data and saves the trained model for later use.
     - **`inference_classifier.py`**: Continuously captures video frames, processes them to detect hand signs, and displays the recognized sign on the video feed.

-- **`Own-Data`**: This folder is organized into subfolders to categorize the signs into different groups, facilitating data management and optimization.
+- **`Own-Data`** and **`Volunteers-Data`**: This folders are organized into subfolders to categorize the signs into different groups, facilitating data management and optimization.
+The first one is used for a self portrait type of image colection and the second one is used for a volunteer type of image collection.
 The subfolders are:
     - **`1Hand`**: Contains data and optimized baseline files for signs performed with one hand.
         - **`collect_imgs_1Hand.py`**: Facilitates the collection of 16 different sets of labeled image data, each set corresponding to a specific class.
         - **`create_dataset_1Hand.py`**: Extracts hand landmark coordinates, pads sequences to ensure consistent length, and stores the processed data and labels.